React useImperativeHandle

 export default Child;

-Here, we have a component with the name of Child.js, in this component we have made an application which increases the value when button pressed pretty easy application isn’t it?
+Here, we have a component with the name of Child.js, in this component we have made an application that increases the value when the button is pressed pretty easy application, isn’t it?

-Now in parent component we have used useRef, if we want to access data from child component then we need this useRef hook.
-After that, we have called Child component with ref property.
-Then, after we have created the another button in which we have passed the function from child component using ref.current.increment().
+Now in the parent component we have used useRef, if we want to access data from the child component then we need this useRef hook.
+After that, we called the Child component with the ref property.
+Then, after we have created another button in which we have passed the function from the child component using ref.current.increment().

-We can now increment the value from parent component button and also with child component button.
+We can now increment the value from the parent component button and also with the child component button.

 Output